-In the seventh century, Patrick became an official saint in Ireland and he helped people convert to Christianity.
-Clan Connaill was the very first person to convert to Christianity because of Saint Patrick.
-Their conversion added to the credibility of Saint Patrick and his efforts; especially as they were in a leadership role.
+Patrick then became an official saint in Ireland and helped many people convert to Christianity.
+Conall Gulban was the very first person to convert to Christianity because of Saint Patrick.
+His family’s conversion added to the credibility of Saint Patrick and his efforts; especially as they were in a leadership role.

 Places of Interest in Donegal

 Visiting Ireland is always fun, for there will always be new places to explore and an interesting history to learn.
 We gathered all the possible places you can head to while in Donegal to help make your journey easier.
-They are plenty, so HURRAY!
-Check them out.
+They are plenty, so hurry up and check them out!

 Carrickfinn Blue Flag Beach is a magnificent beach in Donegal.
 People usually refer to it as Carrickfinn Beach, for it is easier and shorter that way.
 The beach lies on the western coast of the county and it is very close to Annagry.
-There, you will witness bright sand dunes; it also goes through tidal phases many times throughout the day.
+There, you will enjoy the bright sand dunes.
+You will need to check the tidal phases that are announced throughout the day.

 Doagh Famine Village

 Donegal had faced a period of great hunger at some point in history.
 So, there must have been traces left behind to tell the story of that crisis.
 There is a village that people call the Doagh Famine Village.
 This village has been around since the time of the famine; it survived to tell the story.
-The village is part of the Inishowen peninsula; it exists in the corner of it.
+The village is part of the Inishowen Peninsula in the north of Donegal.

-Castles are very prominent in Ireland.
-Donegal Castle is one of the most significant buildings in the county.
-It dates back to the fifteenth century and still exists to our present day.
+Donegal Castle is one of the most significant buildings in this Irish county.
+It dates back to the 15th century and still exists to our present day.
 The castle oversees the banks of the River Eske.
-O’Donnell chieftain was the one who built it, but Sir Basil Brooke was the one enhancing the building two centuries later.
-He made a lot of additions in the seventeenth century.
+Red Hugh O’Donnell was the one who built it, before Sir Basil Brooke made improvements to the building two centuries later.